Niklas Salmose

 Teaching

-He teaches English literature at all levels in the Department of Languages, presently on Modernism, F. Scott Fitzgerald, Intermedial Ecocriticism, Nostalgic Postcolonialism and English as an Interdisciplinary Subject.
-He also supervises literary theses at BA, MA and PhD levels.
+He teaches English literature at all levels in the Department of Languages, presently on F. Scott Fitzgerald, Intermedial Ecocriticism, Nordic Nostalgia as well as supervising and examing BA and MA theses.
+He is presently supervising four PhD projects:

 Research

-He has published and presented internationally on nostalgia, Nordic noir, Hitchcock, cinematic style in fiction, modernism, the Anthropocene and Hollywood, animal horror, intermediality and sensorial aesthetics in fiction.
+Salmose has published and presented internationally on nostalgia, Nordic noir, Hitchcock, cinematic style in fiction, modernism, the Anthropocene and Hollywood, animal horror, intermediality and sensorial aesthetics in fiction.
+Recently he has worked within the broad field of environmental humanities.

 Commissions